-The TEAM 7 benchmark was solved using the low frequency eddy current solver in CST EMS.
-The model shown in Figure 1 was constructed within a few minutes using the powerful solid modelling tools in CST EMS.
+The TEAM 7 benchmark was solved using the low frequency eddy current solver in CST EM STUDIO® (CST EMS).
+The model shown in Figure 1 was constructed within a few minutes using the powerful solid modeling tools in CST EMS.
 A block was created from which another rectangular block was subtracted.
 The coil was created by defining rectangular curve of the cross section and defining a sweep curve for the rectangular shape.
 Rounding of the rectangular sweep block was facilitated by the blending function in CST EMS....

 The conducting plate has a conductivity of 3.526e7 S/m with dimensions 294 mm by 294 mm by 19 mm.
 The hole is 108 mm by 108 mm.
 The coil is placed 30 mm above the plate and excited with 2472 Ampere-Turns at 50 Hz.
 The driving current reaches the maximum at a phase of 0 degrees.
 The normal component of the B field to the plate is recorded on a measurement-line defined by a curve item between the plate and the coil.

 Figure 2 shows the tetrahedral mesh in the plate and coils and consists of approx. 327,000 tetrahedrons.